Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Encoding the Halting problem in a 1D reflection symmetric Hamiltonian

-The QTM described in Section \ref{subsec:qpe_machine} gives us a way of generating any desired input to feed a Universal Turing Machine (UTM).
-Concatenating\footnote{Turing Machines can be concatenated by using the Dovetailing Lemma from \cite{BV93}.} the QPE machine and the UTM, we obtain a family of (universal) Quantum Turing Machines, QTM($n$), of fixed alphabet size and number of internal states.
+Afterwards, by concatenating\footnote{Turing Machines can be concatenated by using the Dovetailing Lemma (Lemma 4.9) from \cite{BV93}.} $P_n$ and the UTM, one can obtain a family of (universal) Quantum Turing Machines, QTM($n$), of fixed alphabet size and number of internal states.
 This QTM($n$) first writes deterministically the binary expansion of $n$, and then uses it as input for the UTM.

 As every input $I$ in Definition \ref{def:halting_problem} can be represented as a binary string, and the UTM can simulate any possible program $P$, the family of machines QTM($n$) is indeed a representation of any possible program-input pair $(P, I)$.
-As in \cite{CPW22}, we want to encode in the ground state the Halting problem associated to $(P,I)$.
+And, as in \cite{CPW22}, we want to encode in the ground state the Halting problem associated to $(P,I)$.

-However, the computational Hamiltonian defined in Section 4 of \cite{CPW22} does not present any symmetric properties.
-For our purposes, we need this Hamiltonian to be invariant under reflection, so we adapt the construction in \cite{CPW22}, using an idea from Section 6 of \cite{GI10}, in order show how for any QTM (described in a particular form), one can construct an associated reflection invariant $1$-dimensional Hamiltonian whose ground state still encodes the same evolution of said QTM.

-It is important to remark that due to this symmetry, our construction does not have a unique ground state anymore, but two different ground states with the same energy.
-However, this duplication will not be a further problem: we still need to add more ingredients to the construction, and in Section \ref{sec:fusion} we will see how the final Hamiltonian has a unique ground state, despite the $1$-dimensional component having two.